My cousin, the famous Eddie Le Baron

 TAG: Don’t forget, they won’t forget

-* NOTE: Since I made this following video recording, I’ve rewritten part of my “Dash” lyrics/song I performed at the California Writers Club 11/4/2017 — the day before “All Saints Day.”
+* Since the following video recording was done, I’ve rewritten part of my “Dash” song I performed at the California Writers Club 11/4/2017 — the day before “All Saints Day.”

 “A few years ago Notre Dame went over to Dublin, Ireland to play the Naval Academy in football.